rheam97/api-for-social-network/README.md

   ## Usage
   Refer to installation.
 Create users, add friends, write down thoughts, and react to others' thoughts.

+  Here is a [video](https://drive.google.com/file/d/1pu7Jm3Y11i3NW-HqG8IwNRyP3nrEMfys/view) showing how the application can be used.

   <a name="license"></a>
   ## Licensing
   This app is licensed under MIT.
 For more information, click on the badge link above.